-The report of the Expert Panel Workshop will be discussed but not amended by the Scientific Committee.
+The report of the expert Workshop will be discussed but not amended by the Scientific Committee.
 The comments of the Scientific Committee will be included in the Scientific Committee report.
-The original proposal and any revised proposal, the Expert Panel Workshop report (and subsequent comments on any revised proposal), and the Scientific Committee report will then be submitted to the Commission and become publicly available in accordance with the Commission's Rules.
+The original proposal and any revised proposal, the expert workshop report (and subsequent comments on any revised proposal), and the Scientific Committee report will then be submitted to the Commission and become publicly available in accordance with the Commission's Rules.